pdw-git/express-k8s-demo/README.md

 Update the .env file with the appropriate environment variables

-Change mongo uri to mongo://<ip address> as required for your system.
+Change mongo uri to mongo://ipa-ddress: as required for your system.

 npm install